Indians to meet with Native Americans on potential new name

 “We feel a real sense of urgency to discuss these perspectives with key stakeholders while also taking the time needed to ensure those conversations are inclusive and meaningful.”

-Cleveland removed the contentious Chief Wahoo logo from its game caps and jerseys after the 2018 season.
+They removed the contentious Chief Wahoo logo from their game caps and jerseys after the 2018 season.
 The smiling caricature had been part of the team’s history since the 1930s.
 Despite it not being on the team’s game-day apparel, Chief Wahoo is still on some merchandise available to the public.

 Dolan said the team intends to share “periodic updates as we make progress” on the name change.
-The team hasn’t definitively said it would drop Indians, which has been its name for 105 years, but it appears there’s momentum toward that taking place.
+The team hasn’t definitively said it would drop Indians, which has been its name since 1915, but it appears there’s momentum toward that taking place.

+Hunt feels the team is genuinely considering a name change, but questioned the timing.

+“I can’t help but think, wow, it took a series of tragedies in order for you to finally do the right thing ... and this national conversation about racial inequity and how racism harms Black and brown people,” Hunt said.
+“There’s sincerity, I guess, but the motivation seems suspect.”

 Francona said a few weeks ago that it was “time to move forward” and change the name.
 Many Cleveland fans seem to be in favor of a new moniker as well, but there is some resistance by those who don’t view Indians as an offensive term.